Windows / External

 How to scan before reformatting

-Refindo can scan a drive that will not finish formatting as long as Windows still detects it, and preview anything recoverable before you reformat.
-It cannot repair bad sectors or a failing controller.
+Refindo can scan a drive that won't finish formatting as long as Windows still detects it, and preview anything recoverable before you reformat.
+It can't repair bad sectors or a failing controller.

 1. Stop the format attempts and check Disk Management for the drive state and capacity.